 Academic talent searches can be an invaluable tool for families who homeschool.
 Taking the ACT or SAT through Duke TIP lets homeschoolers gain a far better understanding of where their students stand in relation to gifted peers and discover what level of educational challenge is appropriate.

-We identify qualifying homeschooled seventh graders based on standardized test scores achieved during their elementary or middle school years.
-While most homeschooled children complete standard testing, we also recognize that some do not, so we accept a parent nomination form (PDF) in these instances.
+We typically identify students by standardized test scores achieved during their elementary or middle school years.
+While most homeschooled children complete standardized testing, we recognize that some do not.
+We accept a parent nomination form (PDF) in those cases.

 Students qualify for the 7th Grade Talent Search by scoring at or above the 95th percentile on a grade-level standardized test.
 Enrollment provides benefits that last through the end of high school, including the opportunity to take the ACT or SAT, specialized publications, college prep advice, and access to educational programs.